 Physiotherapy, occupational therapy, and surgery are sometimes indicated in the treatment of rheumatoid arthritis.
 More in-depth information on the range of treatments for rheumatoid arthritis can be found here.

 While neither osteoarthritis, nor rheumatoid arthritis, can be cured, they can be managed with the correct diagnosis and treatment.
-Several charities exist to provide practical tips and emotional support to people living with arthritis including Arthritis Care and Arthritis Research UK.
+Several charities exist to provide practical tips and emotional support to people living with arthritis including Arthritis Care.